fennel-ai/client/docs/pages/api-reference/operators.md

 1. `func: Callable[pd.DataFrame, pd.DataFrame]` - positional argument, that specifies the transform function.
 It could be defined inline or could be a reference to a function defined elsewhere.
 The transform function should take a pandas dataframe as input and return a pandas dataframe as output.
 2. `schema: Dict[str, Type]` - optional kwarg that specifies the schema of the output dataset.
 If not specified, the schema of the input dataset is used.

-More details and examples on the transform operator can be found in the [transform section](/datasets/operators#Tranform).

 ### Groupby / Aggregate